Auto Delete Expired Documents in MongoDB with Node.js (TTL Index)

 }

-The field you specify should be in type Date, otherwise the documents won't expire.
+The field you specify should be in type Date, otherwise it won't work.

 Try It Out

-We'll create a function called printDocuments to print out the documents in the collection, and insert two documents with the current date and day before to see if it expires correctly:
+We'll create a function called printDocuments to print out the documents in the collection, and insert two documents with the current date and day before to see if they expire correctly:

 ...